joelb429078/betterpeformance/README.md

 # Better Performance Website Updates

-This repository provides updated versions of web pages for integration with the Better Performance website, designed for deployment by Dragon2000.
+This repository provides updated versions of web pages for integration with the Better Performance website by JB Websolutions, designed for deployment by Dragon2000.
 I have structured all of this content so that it is structured to accommodate various web development needs and platforms.

 ## Overview of Available Formats